Everything you need to know about Polymer Banknote Serial Numbers

 CONFIRMED – King Charles III banknotes to enter circulation from June 2024

-The Bank of England have confirmed that new banknotes featuring King Charles III will begin entering circulation on 5th June 2024.
+The Bank of England have confirmed that new banknotes featuring King Charles III would begin entering circulation from 5th June 2024.

 We can expect to see new £5, £10, £20 and £50 notes featuring The King’s portrait on the obverse, however the reverse designs will remain unchanged.
 Currently, banknote reverse designs feature Sir Winston Churchill, Jane Austen, JMW Turner and Alan Turing (from the £5 to £50 respectively).